frcdesign/FRCDesign.org/docs/design-challenge/challenges/week1.md

     * Add in and secure the battery in some way
     * Add bumpers
     * Add bumper mounts
+!!! question "Need Help?"

-If you are stuck, or have any questions, feel free to ask in the server!
+    If you are stuck, or have any questions, feel free to ask in the discord server!
 Same goes with getting your design looked over!

 Feel free to check out drivebase examples [here](https://www.frcdesign.org/cad-examples/drivebase/) if you need some brainstorming.